Working with Dimensions

 Global dimensions are always company-defined and company-named.
 To see the global dimensions for your company, open the General Ledger Setup window.

 In a ledger entry window, you can see whether there are global dimensions for the entries.
-The two global dimensions differ from the rest of your dimensions because you can use them as filters anywhere in Finance and Operations, Business edition.
+The two global dimensions differ from the rest of your dimensions because you can use them as filters anywhere in Business Central.

 - Choose the icon, enter Chart of Accounts, and then choose the related link.